 Did you see them performing for a dance show or with a gospel choir?
 I’m not sure.

-Or you may have seen their acclaimed and drunken interviews with Colorado Book Award winning author, Gregory Hill, at the now legendary Still Cellars.
+Or you may have seen their acclaimed and drunken interviews with Colorado Book Award winning author, Gregory Hill, at the infamous Still Cellars.

 Did they open for themselves as the alt-experimental-jazz-pencil-protector-improv-duo “We Are Wallace Shawn”?
 Unlikely.

 Or possibly you know them from their magical Variety Nights at an undisclosed speakeasy location in Arvada featuring Fictional Karaoke and the gorgeous Fictional Singers.

 Perhaps you spotted them at the legendary Hotel Cafe in Hollywood.

 Certainly, absolutely you know of their work hosting the annual Fucking Fabulous Fiction Fest at the Oriental Theatre with a host of authors and co-produced by the inimitable Bookbar.

 And you’ve listened to their debut album “to whom: it may concern” featuring guests such as Ron Miles, Janet Feder, and Matt Berninger of the National.

 But I’ll remind you that High Fiction is not a band.
 High Fiction is Amy Shelley, Gary Grundei, an ever-growing roster of talented guests and you.